Billa (2007 film): Development

-The entire production stage of the movie spanned about six months.
-Prior to Billa, Vishnuvardhan had directed three films, Kurumbu, Arinthum Ariyamalum and Pattiyal, two of which were successful.
-Billa was started after a debacle surrounding his other venture, Sarvam, which was eventually postponed to make way for Billa.

 In an interview, Vishnuvardhan said that he had "twice missed out on the chance to direct [Ajith].
 The third time when I got a chance to direct him, I made sure that I would not miss it.
 I was all ready to write a good script for him, but he said, he wanted me to remake Billa", confirming it was Ajith's idea.

-The film was originally announced, provisionally after the release of the Bollywood film, Don – which was a remake of the 1978 film of the same name.
-Also from the 1978 version, a remake was made in 1980 in Tamil, called Billa.
-2007's Billa drew inspirations from these three versions.
-Suresh Balaji, who had acted in the earliest version of Billa, acquired the rights to produce the film.
-It became the second Tamil film to be remade from the 1978 version, after Naan Avanillai.

 After the official announcement of the production company, the director and the cameraman, Vishnuvardhan and Nirav Shah began to select other members of the cast and the crew to be a part of the Billa team.
 Ajith could not assist in helping choose the other members.
 On 13 April 2007, the eve of Tamil New Year's Day, the launch of Billa took place at the AVM studios in Vadapalani, Chennai.
 Among the attendees were the stars of the old cast, Rajinikanth, Sripriya, Suresh Balaji as well as noted directors Mani Ratnam, Dharani, K. S. Ravikumar, and Saran.
 The confirmed cast until the date of the launch also were invited, among them Ajith along with his wife, Shalini, Nayanthara, Namitha, Thivya I. and Prabhu.